damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Set up a [Calendly](https://calendly.com/) account
 1. Link it to your GitLab Google Calendar to make it possible for people to schedule a call with you
 1. All meetings will have the same Google Hangout URL on your calendar based on your @gitlab.com email handle.
 You can use that in the booking text above.
-Events on your calendar will automatically have the Google Hangout URL added, so you can use [the plus landingpage](https://plus.google.com/hangouts/_/gitlab.com) to quickly jump into the call.
-Please note that the appointment will show up in other peoples calendar with a different link, to it is assential that you set a text with the link for your timeslot as specified below.
+Events on your calendar will automatically have the Google Hangout URL added, so you can use [the plus landing page](https://plus.google.com/hangouts/_/gitlab.com) to quickly jump into the call.
+Please note that the appointment will show up in other peoples calendar with a different link, to it is essential that you set a text with the link for your time slot as specified below.
-1. Set up the 45 minute timeslot with the text: "This will be a Google Hangout at https://plus.google.com/hangouts/_/gitlab.com/XXXXX Question?
+1. Set up the 45 minute time slot with the text: "This will be a Google Hangout at https://plus.google.com/hangouts/_/gitlab.com/XXXXX Question?
 Please email me.
 GitLab Primer: https://about.gitlab.com/primer/"
-1. For people outside of GitLab Inc, send them your Calendly link that links directly to the 45 minute timeslot: "Are any of the times on https://calendly.com/XXXXX/45min/ convenient for you?
+1. For people outside of GitLab Inc, send them your Calendly link that links directly to the 45 minute time slot: "Are any of the times on https://calendly.com/XXXXX/45min/ convenient for you?
 If so please book one, if not please let me know what times are good for you and we'll find an alternative."
 1. Update you availability on [Calendy Event Types](https://calendly.com/event_types/)
 1. Consider adding your Calendly link to your [Slack profile](https://get.slack.help/hc/en-us/articles/204092246-Editing-your-profile) For `Display Text`, use this line: `Schedule a meeting with me!` so team members can schedule a 1:1 call with you in GitLab, by simply click your Calendly link in your Slack profile.